All Episodes

 And I just don't understand why this guy just bashes them.

-Yeah, I that's why he says parasite.
+Yeah, that's why he says parasite.

-He's a he's a literal parasite.
+He's a literal parasite.

-And there's, you know, in a way we can't blame the poor SO son of a gun.
+And there's, you know, in a way, we can't blame the poor SO son of a gun.

 He doesn't know.